What is circumcision?

 At birth, most boys have a sleeve of skin covering the end of the penis.
 This protective sleeve is called the foreskin.
 During a circumcision, this sleeve of skin is cut away, exposing the glans (head) of the penis.

 Circumcision is sometimes done a few days after birth under local anaesthetic or with no anaesthetic.
 Alternatively, it can be done at several months of age in hospital with a local or general anaesthetic, or even later on in life.

 If a boy is uncircumcised

 At birth, the foreskin is joined to the underlying glans of the penis, so the foreskin can’t be pulled back.
 During childhood, the foreskin continues to cover and protect the sensitive glans.
 At some time during childhood for most boys, the foreskin separates from the glans and can be pulled back to expose the glans.

-Once the foreskin can be easily pulled back, boys can wash underneath it while in the bath or shower.
+Once your son can easily pull back his foreskin, he can wash underneath it while in the bath or shower.
 Generally, the foreskin is designed to look after itself.
-No special care is needed for an uncircumcised penis.
+You and your son don’t need to do anything special to care for an uncircumcised penis.

 If a boy is circumcised